AandJ/ROCO222/journal-3.md

 ### Video
 <a href="https://www.youtube.com/watch?v=289UI_HXdns" target="_blank"><img src="http://img.youtube.com/vi/289UI_HXdns/0.jpg" alt="Video of Arm" width="640" height="360" border="0" /></a>

-We later added a third degree of motion, this allowed our gripper to move however we found the microservo did not have enough torque to move our gripper.
+We later added a third degree of motion, this would have allowed our gripper to move however we found the micro servo did not have enough torque to move our gripper.

 ## Navigation
 [Introduction to markdown and GIT](https://github.com/AandJ/ROCO222/blob/master/journal.md)